charichard09/Factory.Solutions/README.md

 ## Description

-_This web application gives CRUD functionality to both employees and machines while updating to a database.
+_This web application gives Create, Read, Update, and Delete functionality to both employees and machines in a factory, updating everything to a database.
 It will then display all employees and machines on the homepage.
-It can also assign _
-_each employee a machine and a machine an employee through a many to many relationship._
+It can also assign each employee a machine and a machine an employee through a many to many relationship._

 ## Setup/Installation Requirements